SebasZwolf/zcomps-monorepo/packages/vue-rless-modal/README.md

 </script>
 ```

 You may see that this example uses `<dialog/>` component.
 This is because this component is completly renderless.
 If you like your content display above the rest of the content, you should manage it yourself.
-However, you can perfectly copy this example adjust to your needs.
+However, you can perfectly copy this example and adjust to your needs.

 ## Guide

 This component exposes the show method to pop the dialog into existance and returns a `Promise` that resolves to whatever the modal resolves (or rejects).

 This component is not opinionated, which mean that the `Element` displayed is responsibility of the dev.
-Usually, a modal is displayed using the `<dialog/>` element, but using it would mean that this component is not really _renderless_.
-Also, there may be cases when you don't want to display a dialog, you'd rather display a confirmation box in place or use a different element.
+Usually, a modal is displayed using the `<dialog/>` element but there may be cases when you don't want it, you'd rather display a confirmation form in place or use a different `Element`.
+Due to this, this component was made renderless.

 Now, the component exposes the `v-slot` of the **default slot** as
 ```ts